Skip to main content

 Booking form tab with arrow pointing at the 'Select & reorder fields' option.

-Then drag and drop the fields using the 3-line icon next to each field:
+Drag and drop the fields using the 3-line icon next to each field:

 Select and reorder fields section with arrow pointing at the hamburger lines next to a field, showing users where to click and hold to drag and drop each field into the correct order.